Mumbai's Rs 1,200-cr CCTV camera project stuck in technology war

-The state government’s plans to set up a hi-tech CCTV network across the city has been delayed as bidding firms want to use 3G network while cops want to lay an optical fibre network, which they feel is more secure
+State government's plans to set up hi-tech CCTV network across city delayed as bidding firms want to use 3G network while cops want to lay an optical fibre network, which they feel is safer

 The state government’s ambitious project to lay a surveillance web of CCTV cameras across the city is stuck between two lobbies: one that is backing the third-generation wireless technology or 3G to connect the entire network of cameras to the central server, and another rooting for the traditional optical fibre network.